Attn-to-FC/Attn-to-FC/README.md

 Note that CPU prediction is possible in principle, but by default all the models use CuDNNGRU instead of standard GRU, which necessitates using a GPU during prediction.
-It is important to note that the data argument needs to be the same between running train.py and test.py
+It is important to note that the data argument needs to be the same between running train.py and test.py The ICSE'20 submission versions (prediction files) are all included in the predictions directory in this repository.

 ### Step 4: Vizualization